-Dr Tapan Kumar Nath, graduated with his Bachelor's and Master's in Forestry from University of Chittagong, Bangladesh and earned PhD in Forest Science from the University of Tokyo, Japan.
+Professor Tapan Kumar Nath, graduated with his Bachelor and Master in Forestry from University of Chittagong, Bangladesh and earned PhD in Agriculture (Participatory Forestry and Livelihoods) from the University of Tokyo, Japan.
 He was awarded a two-year JSPS (Japan Society for the Promotion of Science) post-doctoral fellowship just after his PhD.
 He held academic positions at Institute of Forestry and Environmental Sciences, University of Chittagong, Visiting Faculty at Asian Institute of Technology, Thailand, Visiting Professor at the University of Tokyo, Visiting Scholar at Waseda University.
-His current position at University of Nottingham Malaysia is an Associate Professor of Environmental Science.

 I am an Interdisciplinary Researcher with experience in applying Socio-Ecological Approach, Sustainable Livelihood Frameworks, and Natural Resources Governance Framework for collaborative natural resources (forests, protected areas) governance, and livelihoods of forest dependent communities in the Global South.
-My research intersects natural resources (forests, protected areas) governance, biodiversity conservation, and SDGs.
-I use mixed research methods including qualitative and quantitative methods, and vegetation survey.
+My research intersects natural resources (forests, protected areas) governance, biodiversity conservation, urban green spaces & wellbeing, and SDGs.
+I use mixed methods research.

 I currently teach following four modules: Introduction of Sustainable Development (year 1), Tourism and the Environment (year 2), Forests, Environment and Society (year-2), and Environmental Policy… read more

 My main fields of research interests include interaction between society and nature toward sustainable management of natural resources and community development.
 In doing so, I look at context,… read more